bghammill/bghammill.github.io/ims-01-data/ims-01-lesson-03/index.md

 To **replicate** means to collect a sufficiently large sample within a study or to replicate the entire study.

-And the last principle of experimental design is **blocking**.
-The goal of blocking is to account for the potential effect of known or suspected confounding variables.
-We do this by first grouping subjects into blocks based on these variables and then randomizing them within each block to treatment groups.
+To **block** means to to account for the potential effect of known or suspected confounding variables by first grouping subjects into blocks based on these variables, then randomizing subjects within each block to treatment groups.

 Let's discuss blocking a bit more.

 ### Design a study, with blocking

-We would like to design an experiment to investigate whether students learn the R language better in a traditional lecture based course or using an interactive online learning platform.
+We would like to design an experiment to investigate whether students learn the SAS language better in a traditional lecture based course or using an interactive online learning platform.
 Two courses that teach the exact same material are designed and the only difference between these courses is the method of delivery: traditional lecture or interactive online.

 We sample a group of students for our study that we will randomly assign to these two courses.